Alessandro-Bampa/bi-test-application/README.md

 - When I populate the database with the sample data `./data/mongo-init.js`, I also insert a TTL index in the `updated` field, \
 which allows me not only to improve query performance, but also to decide how soon the document should expire based on the update date.
-- I put in 600 seconds of TTL
+- I put 600 seconds of TTL

 ### Running the application in docker containers